into-docker/clj-docker-client/README.md

 - Connect your editor of choice to this REPL or start using the REBL/REPL directly.
 - Evaluate `(rebl/ui)` to fire up the REBL UI.
 - Then repeat after me 3 times: _ALL HAIL THE DATA_! 🙏🏽

+### The Docker API
+This uses Docker's HTTP REST API to run.
+See the API [version matrix](https://docs.docker.com/engine/api/#api-version-matrix) to find the corresponding API version for the Docker daemon you're running.

+clj-docker-client works by parsing the Swagger 2.0 YAMLs from the docker client API and vendors it in this [directory](https://github.com/lispyclouds/clj-docker-client/tree/master/resources/api). **This defaults to using the latest version available there if no versions are pinned.** It is recommended to use a pinned version to have consistent behavior across different engine versions.

+See the [page](https://docs.docker.com/develop/sdk/) about the docker REST API to learn more about the usage and params to pass.

 ### Usage